Nancy Chockley, MBA

-Ms. McDonald joined NIHCM in March 2010 and currently handles the implementation of NIHCM's communications strategy.
-In this position, she maintains the NIHCM Foundation website, coordinates product dissemination and takes a leading role in developing new strategies to extend the organization's reach.
-She also supports the Foundation's awards efforts.
+Katherine McDonald joined NIHCM in March 2010 and currently leads the development and implementation of NIHCM's communications strategy.
+In this position she manages external communications, provides writing and editing support, and initiates new strategies to extend the Foundation's reach.
+She also works on the Foundation's awards program.

-Previously, Ms. McDonald held administrative positions at both non-profit and for-profit organizations, where she focused on improving the quality of client communications.
-She graduated magna cum laude with a bachelor's degree from the University of Maryland, College Park.
+Previously Ms. McDonald worked in non-profit administration, where she focused on improving communications and expanding membership.
+She holds a BA, magna cum laude, from the University of Maryland, College Park.

 Carolyn Myers joined NIHCM in January 2005 with an extensive background including 20 years in various educational settings.
 She taught high school and was on the faculties of The University of Akron (Ohio) and Anne Arundel (Maryland) Community College.
 While at the University of Akron, she specialized in computer-based education presenting before boards of education nationally.
 Prior to joining NIHCM, Ms. Myers was the administrator of a 500 member nonprofit organization in the Annapolis area.
 In addition to a BS, summa cum laude, from The Ohio State University, she holds a National Association of Security Dealers, Series 7 license.